Pylons/akhet/docs/vocabulary.rst

 Resource Tree, Root, Resource

-    In traversal, a *resource tree* is a nested dict structure such as a ZODB database or a group of nested dicts.
+    In traversal, a *resource tree* is a nested dict-like structure such as a ZODB database or a group of nested dicts.
 The outermost container object is the *root*.
-Each value in the nested dict structure is a *resource*.
+Each value in the nested dicts is a *resource*.

     In URL dispatch, the *root* can be any object.
 Normally you don't specify it, and the system provides a default root.